 Denon is always a good option if you want to buy an AV receiver.
 Denon produces excellent amplifiers compared with any brand at a similar price point.

-This model is part of Denon’s AVR-X range of receivers, which are their top-level models focusing on performance and build quality.
+This model is part of Denon’s AVR-X range of receivers, their top-level models focusing on performance and build quality.

-You can’t go far wrong with any of the AVR-X receivers – you just need to pick the model that gives the right balance between price and features that suits your needs.
+You can’t go far wrong with any AVR-X receivers – you just need to pick the model that balances price and features that suit your needs.

 Image Credit: Denon